-When the cross reference is bidirectional, the same label is associated with both directions.
+When the cross-reference is bidirectional, the same label is associated with both directions.

-In order to avoid confusion, the convention is to name the label in relation to the forward direction.
+To avoid confusion, the convention is to name the label in relation to the forward direction.
 For example, if a label is used to express a parent/child relationship between A and B, A being the parent and A linking to B, then the label should be named 'parent'.
 If B linked to A, then the label should be named 'child'.

-The source document refers to the document containing the original cross reference in its content.
+The source document refers to the document containing the original cross-reference in its content.
 The target document refers to document being pointed at.